Thank you for considering leaving a gift in your Will!

 Although the process is easy, we understand that there are a lot of things you will want to consider before you make or update your Will including:

-- How can I leave a gift to charity and make sure my family is taken care of?
+- Can I leave a gift to charity and make sure my family is taken care of?

 - Should I leave a percentage or a specific amount?
 How much?